John Park (musician): Early life

-On April 8, 2022, it was confirmed that John will marry his non-celebrity girlfriend with an event on June 12, 2022.

-American Idol 9
+American Idol season 9

 Park auditioned in Chicago for the ninth season of American Idol with "I Love You More Than You'll Ever Know" by Blood, Sweat and Tears.
-The judges were impressed in his audition especially Shania Twain and he made it to the Hollywood round.
+The judges, especially Shania Twain, were impressed with his audition and he made it to the Hollywood round.

 He also performed "Sweet Escape" in the group round along with Haeley Vaughn, Jessica Furney and Kelsey Madsen who was cut that round.
 He made it to the semi-finals.
 During the top 24, he sang Billie Holiday's "God Bless the Child" and John Mayer's "Gravity" for the top 20, but he was eliminated.

-Superstar K2
+Superstar K 2

-After American Idol, Park entered the second season of the Korean talent show Superstar K2, where he finished second.
+After American Idol, Park entered the second season of the Korean talent show Superstar K 2, where he finished second.